celer-network/sgn-v2-networks/docs/validator.md

 ## Claim validator status

 1. For testnet, obtain some Goerli ETH from places like the Paradigm [faucet](https://faucet.paradigm.xyz/).
 Contact the Celer team for some Goerli test CELR tokens.

     For mainnet, prepare real ETH and CELR tokens.

     For both networks, contact the Celer team to get whitelisted for a validator spot.

-2. Send ETH and CELR to the address of the **validator key**.
-Make sure it has enough CELR for the intended self delegation and some ETH for gas.
+2. Send enough CELR for the intended self delegation to your **validator address**, and some ETH for gas to both the **validator and signer addresses**.

-3. Send some ETH to the address of the **signer key** for gas.

-4. Initialize the validator.
-Here we set a commission rate of 6% and a minimal self delegation of 10000 CELR tokens.
+3. Initialize the validator.
+Example below sets a commission rate of 6% and a minimal self delegation of 10000 CELR tokens.

     - **For validator key on local keystore JSON file**